github/swift-style-guide/README.md

 func makeCoffee(type: CoffeeType) -> Coffee { ... }
 ```

+_Rationale:_ The type specifier is saying something about the _identifier_ so
+it should be positioned with it.

 #### Only explicitly refer to `self` when required

 When accessing properties or methods on `self`, leave the reference to `self` implicit by default: